web2000_toadstools_kanecounty_hoodoo-w-moon-_gsenm

 Where To Stay

-Overnight Options: To the southwest, Kanab offers the greatest selection of hotels, motels, and lodges but there are hotel and motel options at other small towns around the monument.
+Overnight Options: To the southwest, Kanab offers the greatest selection of hotels, motels, and lodges, but there are hotel and motel options in other small towns around the monument.
 Whitehouse Campground is an established campground near Kanab.
-Additional camping opportunities can be found at Kodachrome State Park and Escalante Petrified Forest State Park and other established grounds on the northeast side.
+Additional camping opportunities can be found at Kodachrome Basin State Park, Escalante Petrified Forest State Park, and other established grounds on the northeast side.
 Primitive camping is also allowed in the monument (try to use established areas).

 Nearest groceries and supplies: Various small towns surround the monument.
 Kanab and Bryce Canyon City are good options for supplies near the monument.